What Size Kayak Do I Need For My Height- Matching Your Height With The Perfect Kayak Size

 • Width: 22 to 28 inches

-Whitewater kayaks come in a variety of sizes and widths since there are several different varieties.
+Whitewater kayaks come in various sizes and widths since there are several varieties.
 Playboats range in length from 4 to 7 feet and allow you to perform stunts and flips.
 Larger paddlers may have difficulty finding a playboat that is comfortable for them.
 They also have a weight capacity of fewer than 150 pounds.

 Recreational Kayaks